dlacombejr/FL-ML-Meetup/slides/advanced_theano.md

 # Today

 * We want to use Theano to solve real world problems that we can’t hard-code using machine learning
 * Solving these problems often require:

     * Quick iterations
-        * _Fail as much and as quickly as possible_
+        * _Crash as much and as quickly as possible_
     * Creativity
-        * Move from excitement about learning the language to excitement about what the language can do for you
+        * Move from ~~excitement about learning the language~~ to _excitement about what the language can do for you_
     * Intensive Code Maintenance
         * Branching out into new ideas can result in overly verbose code that is time consuming to modularize

+* In addition to introducing you to more complex topics for Theano, I would also like to share some thoughts on how to excel when doing advanced machine learning

 ---

 # More Functionality = More Problems

-* Different projects or improving existing ones usually lead to needs for more functionality
+* Different projects or improving existing ones usually leads to the need for more functionality
 * Code length explodes and is time-consuming to manage

+___

+Examples:

+* I want to implement a different weight initiation for this type of layer.
+* I'd like to constrain these weights in the following way.
+* I'd like to regularize my model with the following.
+* NIPS happens: Whoa this model is cool.
+I want this type of layer now.

-Why do all of this when somebody has already done most of the work for us?
+Why do all of this when somebody has already done _most_ of the work for us?

 ---